 It is not a requirement that the action plan outline specific milestones for the project, as these might not have been determined yet.
 If a student has thought about these milestones, however, it would be good to include them.

 6. Meet with the College Liaison

 No later than the end of Week 12 of the BFA2 Spring semester, each prospective Honors student must meet with the College Honors Liaison to review the action plan and discuss the upcoming project.

-No later than 4pm on the Friday of Week 14 of the BFA2 Spring semester, students must submit the Honors Application Form and submit it to the College Honors Liaison AND to the Honors Program, via their Honors in the Major Portal.
+No later than 4pm on the Friday of Week 14 of the BFA2 Spring semester, students must submit the Honors Application Form to the College Honors Liaison AND to the Honors Program, via their Honors in the Major Portal.
 Students will need to get their form signed by their Thesis Director before turning it into the College Liaison; the College Liaison will then sign the form and collect the signature of the Associate Dean.